mist64/cbmbus_doc/3 Commodore DOS.md

 ### 1541 + 1571

 For the 1541, the timing of the layer 2 Serial protocol was slowed down to support the C64's unique timing properties.
 Since the 1541 replaced the 1540, it came with a mode to switch back to the faster VIC-20 Serial protocol[^12].
-This is only supported by th 1541 and 1571 series.
+This is only supported by the 1541 and 1571 series.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|